 - Are profits to be split after taxes and which party is responsible for paying taxes?

 - Where will each party live after the house sells?

 As you can see, this option is a difficult one, however is very critical to ensure the divorce is handled legally in any state.

 2. Do you Purchase the House from Your Spouse?

 The second thing many people who file for divorce consider is buying the house from their soon to be former spouse.
 This provides them with sole ownership and provides the other party with some equity to purchase another property.
 However, this decision is often complicated when there are children involved.
 And in order for this to be an alternative, the court must approve this decision to be mutually beneficial for all parties.

 A final option that has become much easier for many people who have filed for divorce is to sell the property to a home investor who provides great marketplace value for the home with very little hassle, no closing or realtor fees or home improvement projects to be completed to sell your home to private buyers.
-This option also allows both parties to find a new place to live sooner and schedule a closing date that works well for everybody.
+This option also allows both parties to find a new place to live sooner.
+It also allows divorcing couples to schedule a closing date that works well for everybody.

 The decision to file for divorce is a difficult one indeed.
-However, there are many options available to ensure the sale of the home is legal, quick, easy and painless as possible.
+However, when filing for divorce and selling my home, many options are available.
+Divorcing couples should ensure the sale of the home is legal, quick, easy and painless as possible.